The Spaniard - who upset the dominance of Real Madrid and Barcelona during his time with Valencia - is delighted to see Diego Simeone doing the same

-Atleti are currently six points clear of local rivals Real Madrid at the summit of the Spanish top flight with four matches left to play.
+Atleti is currently six points clear of local rivals Real Madrid at the summit of the Spanish top flight with four matches left to play.

-And Benitez, who led Valencia to a league and Uefa Cup double in 2003-04, has drawn comparisons between his own experiences a decade ago and Atleti's current situation.
+Benitez, who led Valencia to a league and UEFA Cup double in 2003-04, has drawn comparisons between his own experiences a decade ago and Atleti's current situation.

 "People are talking about Valencia winning 10 years ago, the double," he told Perform.
 "After 10 years to see another team like Atletico Madrid with a great possibility to win the title, I think it's good for the competition.

-Atleti head to Stamford Bridge on Wednesday after facing Benitez's former club Valencia in the league on Sunday.
+Atleti heads to Stamford Bridge on Wednesday after facing Benitez's former club Valencia in the league on Sunday.